-In a basic setup, the python configuration script specifies the desired values for the parameters, which are exported to the hdf file with other settings.
-In this case, the hdf file contacting the Chebyshev moments calculated by KITEx works as an input, KITE-tools read the parameters and the Chebyshev moments from the hdf file and uses them to calculate the desired quantities and export them in data files.
+In a basic setup, the python configuration script specifies the post-processing parameters (e.g., number of energy points), which are exported to the HDF file with other settings.
+Here, the HDF file containing the Chebyshev moments works as an input, KITE-tools read the post-processing parameters and the Chebyshev moments from the HDF file and uses them to calculate the desired quantities and export them in data files.
 If a parameter is not specified, a default value is used.

-However, most of these quantities depend on a set of parameters (Temperature, Fermi energy, …) that are not necessary for the calculation of Chebyshev moments.
+However, many of these quantities depend on a set of physical parameters (such as temperature, chemical potential, etc.) that are not necessary for the calculation of Chebyshev moments.
 Therefore, the user can modify them and recalculate quantities with KITE-tools without the need of recomputing the Chebyshev moments, the time-consuming part of the calculations.
-For example: if the user wants to compute the optical conductivity at several Fermi energies, the Chebyshev moments are computed once and KITE-tools can be used to obtain the optical conductivities for all Fermi energies.
+For example: if the user wants to compute the optical conductivity at several Fermi energies, the Chebyshev moments are computed once by KITEx and KITE-tools can be used to obtain the optical conductivities for all Fermi energies.

 For this purpose, the user has the flexibility to override the parameters from the python script by specifying them